kubernetes-retired/contrib/cni-plugins/to_docker/README.md

 ```

 That is probably not all you will have to do.
 The remainder depends
 on details of your Neutron configuration.
-Covering all the
+There are two remaining
+things to accomplish: getting service requests routed to something(s)
+that serve the service cluster IP addresses, and getting replies
+routed back to the client pods.
+The first can be accomplished with
+more or less complicated IP routing rules in the Neutron router(s)
+involved.
+For the routes from server back to client, covering all the
 possibilities is beyond the scope of this simple example.
 However, in
 the easiest cases all you need to do is add a route in each host's
 main network namespace, telling it how to route to the tenant network.